cooganb/zksync-web-v2-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Preliminaries

 In this tutorial, it is assumed that you are already familiar with deploying smart contracts on zkSync.
-If not, please refer to the first section of the [quickstart tutorial](../building-on-zksync/hello-world.md).
+If not, please refer to the first section of the [quickstart tutorial](../developer-guides/hello-world.md).

 It is also assumed that you already have some experience working with Ethereum.

+Note: This tutorial was made with the following versions:
+- `yarn@3.4.1`
+- `node@16.19.0`

 ## Project structure